Asian Vegetarian Soul Food | Delicious, Easy Vegan & Vegetarian Recipes Powered by Asian Flavours

 One-Pot Daal with Chickpea Pasta (Daal Dhokli)

 The star anise-rich aroma of Gujarati daal simmering in a huge pot on the cooker will forever remind me of home.
-My parent’s home, to be specific.
-Paired with rotli, stuffed vegetable curry and rice, it was our staple Sunday lunch and a treasured meal.
+Enter One-Pot Daal with Chickpea Pasta (Daal Dhokli).
+It reminds me of my parent’s home, to be specific.
+Paired with rotli, stuffed vegetable curry and rice, it’s always been our staple Sunday lunch.

-Daal Dhokli can also be made with leftover daal.
-Just add water, more lemon, salt and jaggery, bring to a rolling boil and drop in the pieces of Dhokli.
-Who said leftovers can’t be special?
+Daal Dhokli is often made with leftover daal.
+Simply add water, more lemon, salt and jaggery, bring to a rolling boil and drop in the pieces of Dhokli.
+Because who said leftovers can’t be special?

 Not only is this daal from Western India a one-pot wonder, it’s also packed with mouth-puckering hot, sweet and sour flavours, good protein and comforting carbs.
 The spicing is gentle and aromatic with star anise, cinnamon, cloves and ajwain-flecked pasta.